bosch-io/iot-things-examples/openid-jwt-login/README.md

 # Usage

-Use Bosch IoT Permissions to [register a demo user](https://things.s-apps.de1.bosch-iot-cloud.com/dokuwiki/doku.php?id=examples_demo:createuser).
+Use Bosch IoT Permissions to [Register a user](things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=examples_demo:createuser).

 Browse to the example web app: <http://localhost:8080/openid-jwt-login/> and click on "Create" in the UI to create an empty Thing.